Fleckism/SecurityPlus/SecurityPlus/14 B Indicators of Web Application Attacks.md

 Web applications and cloud services implement application program interfaces (APIs) to allow consumers to automate services.
 An API call might use the following general URL format:

 https://webapp.foo/?Action=RunInstance&Id=123&Count=1&InstanceAccessKey= MyInstanceAccessKey&Placement=us-east&MyAuthorizationToken
+#httpsDamage
 If the API isn't secure, [[threat actor]]s can easily take advantage of it to compromise the services and data stored on the web application. **An API must only be used over an encrypted channel (Hyper Text Transfer ProtocolTTPs]]S)**.
 API calls over plain Hyper Text Transfer ProtocolTTPs]] are not secure and could easily be impersonated or modified by a third party.
-Some other common attacks against APIs target the following weaknesses and vulnerabilities:
+Some other common attacks against APIs target the following weaknesses and [[vulnerability|vulnerabilities]]:

 -   **Ineffective secrets management**, allowing [[threat actor]]s to discover an API key and perform any action authorized to that key.
 -   **Lack of input validation,** allowing the [[threat actor]] to insert arbitrary parameters into API methods and queries.
 This is often referred to as allowing unsanitized input.